 Other...
 On a climbing website you can find a sprawling, heavily illustrated, account of my mountain-mediated homage to Darwin to mark his 200th birthday

-Here are audio and/or video links to some of my recent public talks.
+Here are audio and/or video links to some public talks.

 Darwin 200 Celebrations in Istanbul, May '09.
 I'm proud to report that these and other appearances in Turkey have provoked a prominent Turkish creationist organization to dub Doug Futuyma and me "imported American pagan priests"

 In 2012, Cambridge Science Festival ran a "What if...?" event in which I and a couple of others explored "alternative histories of science."
 Here are a couple of clips of me on "What if Darwin hadn't gone on the voyage of the Beagle?"

 2013 saw, in November, the Centenary of Wallace's death and a corresponding flurry of Wallace-related activity, including, at Harvard, an opportunity to meet the man himself (channelled by me) [sound only, and of occasionally dubious quality].
 Here's a lovely animation of the Wallace story created by Sharon Shattuck and Flora Lichtman for which I did some of the narration.
 Here's my talk at the Royal Society's Wallace symposium; here a radio interview; and here a podcast and a lecture from a visit to the University of Alberta.
 And three more lectures from the AMNH's Wallace Celebration, including one on Wallace's biogeography.